msuhanov/regf/Windows registry file format specification.md

 20|4|User flags|Bit mask
 24|8|Debug|The meaning of this field is unknown

+**Warning**
+When implementing the structure defined above in a program, keep in mind that a compiler may pack the *Virtualization control flags* and *User flags* bit fields in a different way.
+In C, two or more bit fields inside an integer may be packed right-to-left, so the first bit field defined in an integer may reside in the less significant (right) bits.
+In debug symbols for Windows, the *UserFlags* bit field is defined before the *VirtControlFlags* exactly for this reason (however, these field are written to a file in the order indicated in the table above).

 ##### Flags
 As of Windows XP (prior to SP3), the first 4 bits are reserved for user flags (set via the *NtSetInformationKey()* call), and other bits have the following meaning: